devilschile2/retro-scripts/README.md

 # Mister initial installation script

-This is a simple installation script for mister, that simplifies the installation and configuration of the different scripts.
+This is a simple installation script for mister, that simplifies the installation and configuration of the different scripts using a simple text based graphical interface.

 An internet connection is the only requirement.